Anne-LiseHow/Breast-Cancer-Classifier-Nov2022/Analysis Report.md

 Since the probability of a malignant case in the population is unknown, we cannot specify the prior probabilities.
 The ones chosen by the LDA function are an indication of the proportion of benign and malignant cases in the data set.

-Table 4.5 shows the group means in their original scale.
-We can see a clearly difference between the means of benign and malignant tumours.
+Looking at the group means in original scaling, we can see a clearly difference between the means of benign and malignant tumours.
 For benign cases, the means are on the lower side (from a minimum of 1 to a maximum of 3) whereas for malignant cases, the means are much higher, ranging from 5 to nearly 8).

-Table 4.5: Group Means in Original Scaling
-Class	Group Means
 |Class|Clump Thickness|Cell Shape|Marginal Adhesion|Bare Nuclei|Bland Chromatin|Normal Nucleoli|
 |-----|---------------|----------|-----------------|-----------|---------------|---------------|
 |0|3.012862|1.107521|2.135718|2.731181|1.204253|2.130491|